heidihendry/camelot/README.md

 # Camelot

-Camelot is an open-source, web-based tool to help wildlife conservationists with camera trapping.
+Camelot is open-source camera trapping software for wildlife researchers and conservationists.

 The latest version of Camelot is: **[1.0.2](http://camelot.bitpattern.com.au/release/camelot-1.0.2.zip)**